Estimated reading time: 5 minutes

 1. Obtain a High School Diploma

 The first step on the road to becoming a medical assistant is graduating from high school.
-If you weren’t/aren’t able to graduate from high school, you’ll need to obtain an equivalent diploma.
+If you weren’t or can’t graduate from high school, you’ll need to obtain an equivalent diploma.

 This is the minimum requirement for becoming a medical assistant.
-It is possible to get into the field without further schooling, but that’s taking the harder route.
+It is possible to get into the field without further schooling, taking the harder route.

 InterCoast offers students an opportunity to obtain a high school diploma while attending the Medical Assistant Programs!
-Call for more information 1-877-227-3377 ! *some restrictions may apply
+Call for more information at 1-877-227-3377! *some restrictions may apply

-If you don’t want to pursue further schooling, look for a doctor who is willing to train you.
+If you don’t want to pursue further schooling, look for a doctor willing to train you.
 On-the-job training will get you the skills you need, plus you’ll be paid to learn.